Erosion and Sedimentation Pollution Control Program

-This state-wide program goal is to minimizing accelerated erosion and sediment pollution that may result from earthmoving activities.
+The statewide goal of this program is to minimize accelerated erosion and sediment pollution that may result from earthmoving activities.
 Erosion and Sediment Best Management Practices (BMPs) are to be utilized on all earth disturbances.
-Though a written E&S plan is required to be prepared and submitted whenever there is earth disturbance greater than 5,000 square feet or a project is located in a special protection watershed (High Quality or Exceptional Value).
-In addition, this approved plan must be on-site during the construction activities.
+A written E&S plan shall be prepared and submitted to the Conservation District for review whenever a project involves earth disturbance greater than or equal to 5,000 square feet.
+This approved plan must be on-site during the construction activity.

 E&S Plan Requirements